BBC controversies: 1988–1994: The Troubles / voice restrictions

-On 19 October 1988, Conservative Home Secretary Douglas Hurd under Prime Minister Margaret Thatcher issued a notice under clause 13(4) of the BBC Licence and Agreement to the BBC and under section 29(3) of the Broadcasting Act 1981 to the Independent Broadcasting Authority prohibiting the broadcast of direct statements by representatives or supporters of eleven Irish political and military organisations.
+On 19 October 1988, Conservative Home Secretary Douglas Hurd, under Prime Minister Margaret Thatcher, issued a notice under clause 13(4) of the BBC Licence and Agreement to the BBC and under section 29(3) of the Broadcasting Act 1981 to the Independent Broadcasting Authority prohibiting the broadcast of direct statements by representatives or supporters of eleven Irish political and military organisations.
 The ban lasted until 1994, and denied the UK news media the right to broadcast the voices, though not the words, of all Irish republican and loyalist paramilitaries, while the ban was targeted primarily at Sinn Féin.

-Government intimidation and laws before the ban had already resulted in forms of self-censorship.
+Government intimidation and laws before the ban had already led to self-censorship.
 An INLA interview in July 1979 on BBC's Tonight caused a controversy involving Prime Minister Thatcher and was the last time such an interview was heard on British television.
 The 1979 Panorama film of the IRA on patrol in Carrickmore was seized by police under the Prevention of Terrorism Acts in 1980 following an outcry in parliament and the press.
-In 1985 an edition of BBC's Real Lives series ("At the Edge of the Union") was temporarily withdrawn under government pressure.
-BBC governors found themselves in conflict with management and the corporation's journalists went on strike for a day.
+In 1985, an edition of BBC's Real Lives series ("At the Edge of the Union") was temporarily withdrawn under government pressure.
+BBC governors found themselves in conflict with management, and the corporation's journalists went on strike for a day.
 The programme was later transmitted with minor changes.

-Coverage of Sinn Féin by the BBC before the ban was minimal.
-In 1988 Sinn Féin was only heard or seen on television 93 times, had only 17 of the 633 formal BBC interviews as compared to 121 interviews with the Conservative Party and 172 with the Royal Ulster Constabulary and the civil service, and were never interviewed in the studio like many other participants.
-However, after the ban there was a steep decline in coverage of Sinn Féin and republican viewpoints, with television appearances being reduced to 34 times in the following year, and the delays and uncertainties caused by ambiguities, voice-overs and subtitles often lead to coverage and films being dropped entirely.
+BBC's coverage of Sinn Féin before the ban was minimal.
+In 1988, Sinn Féin was heard or seen on television only 93 times, had only 17 of the 633 formal BBC interviews, compared to 121 interviews with the Conservative Party and 172 with the Royal Ulster Constabulary and the civil service, and was never interviewed in the studio like many other participants.
+However, after the ban, coverage of Sinn Féin and Republican viewpoints declined sharply: television appearances fell to 34 times the following year, and the delays and uncertainties caused by ambiguities, voice-overs, and subtitles often led to coverage and films being dropped entirely.

 The BBC's Head of Editorial Policy, Richard Ayre, looked for ways to allow the continuation of news reporting on the subject, during a time when 'The Troubles' in Northern Ireland were a matter of great importance and interest.
-He established that the ban could not prevent the BBC's use of actors to speak Adams' and other Republicans' words.
-The net effect of the ban was to increase publicity.
+He established that the ban could not prevent BBC from using actors to speak Adams' and other Republicans' words.
+The ban ultimately increased publicity.

 The restrictions were lifted on 16 September 1994, two weeks after the first Provisional Irish Republican Army ceasefire (declared on 31 August 1994).

 1998: Richard Bacon cocaine controversy

-On 18 October 1998, a presenter of the children's television programme Blue Peter, Richard Bacon, was in the headlines when it emerged he had taken cocaine.
-He was released from his BBC contract immediately.
+On 18 October 1998, a presenter of the children's television programme Blue Peter, Richard Bacon, was in the headlines when it emerged that he had taken cocaine.
+The BBC released him from his contract immediately.